CivicActions/ssp-toolkit/docs/controls/AP.md

 ##### Privacy

-LINCS does not collect PII other than that covered by the "Roladex exception".
+{{ organization_name }} does not collect PII other than that covered by the "Roladex exception".
 Anonymous access is possible, but courses and community participation require an account for which these fields are required: